An attempt at a complete formulation of the ethics of ownership

 Possessing something allows you to use it in ways that affect your experience, so taking it away would count as forcing an effect on someone.
 In light of metaphysics, this is just an extension of bodily autonomy because there's no difference of kind between your limbs and your possessions, only a difference of degree.

 Given the above, a realization can be had: *appopriation of natural resources forces an effect on those who could've had it otherwise*.
 You can see this less deniably with this example: your house is next to a river.
 Assume you didn't know about the river when you bought the house, but now value it highly.
 A company from another area sends in trucks that harvest all the water.
 Even many anarcho-capitalists would agree this is theft, but what's the difference of kind between that and this:

 Your hometown is destroyed by a natural disaster, and you move to the nearest other area that has a water source.
 The river there is monopolized by a company that uses machines to harvest all its water.
-They've taken resources which, otherwise, you would now have access to.
+They've taken resources that, otherwise, you would now have access to.
 Time can't be the difference because even the water taken from the river next to your house you weren't *already* using; they let you keep the water you had already extracted.
-Both cases only involved *potential* access to the natural resource, and yet we can't avoid the conclusion that it counted as you "possessing" it for the purposes of property.
+Both cases only involved *potential* access to the natural resource, and it counted as you "possessing" it for the purposes of property.

 Non-scarce goods (freeloading)

 The situation that a software vendor makes their software available for download with pay and (against their intention) you have a way of downloading it for free can be exactly rewritten as follows: